ambrose-kibet/metrics-webapp/README.md

 # 📖 Metrics Webapp<a name="about-project"></a>

 **Metrics Webapp** Is a web application built with react and redux and COINCAP API 2.0.
-Users can view crypto currencies and mspecific info about that crypto currency.
+Users can view crypto currencies and specific info about that crypto currency.

 ## 🛠 Built With <a name="built-with"></a>